 When the configuration of a resource changes, Cloud Config runs the rule function to determine whether the configuration is compliant.
 You can use multiple rules to monitor the compliance of all configuration items of a resource.

 A rule is the logic that determines whether a configuration item of a resource is compliant.
 Each rule has the following features:

-- The input parameters of a rule function are configuration items whose values can be obtained by calling a resource query operation.
-Such configuration items can be resource specifications, region where the resource resides, resource name, resource status, and port or network interface status.
-The names of the input parameters must be the same as those of the configuration items.
+- The input parameters of a rule are the configuration items that can be obtained by calling the API operations of the corresponding cloud service.
+The configuration items can be the resource specifications, resource region, resource name, resource status, HTTP port, or Internet network port.
+The keys of the input parameters must be the same as the configuration items of a resource.

 - The output parameters of a rule function indicate the compliance evaluation result.

-Targeted resource types of a rule
+Associated resource types of a rule

 Compliance evaluation result

 If Cloud Config detects that the value of a configuration item has been changed, Cloud Config triggers the rule that uses the configuration item as the input parameter.
 After the rule returns the compliance evaluation result to Cloud Config, you can view the result and relevant statistics by using various methods in the Cloud Config console.
 For more information, see View the compliance evaluation result.

 You can create custom rule functions in Function Compute and use the rule functions to create rules.
 For more information, see Create a custom rule.
 You can also create rules based on the managed rules that Cloud Config provides.
 For more information, see Managed rules.